Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Introduction

 We now introduce the main separation results we will use.
 The \emph{bisection width} of a graph is the minimum number of edges between vertices belonging to different parts, over all partitions of the vertex sets into two parts whose size differs by at most one.
 Monien and Preis~\cite{MonienP01,MonienP06} proved the following upper bound on the bisection width of cubic graphs.

-\begin{theorem}[\cite{MonienP06}] For any $\epsilon > 0$ there is a value $n(\epsilon)$ such that the bisection width of any cubic graph $G = (V ,E)$ with $|V |>n(\epsilon)$ is at most $(\frac{1}{6} + \epsilon) |V |$. \end{theorem}
+\begin{theorem}[\cite{MonienP06}] For any $\epsilon > 0$ there is a value $n_\epsilon$ such that the bisection width of any cubic graph $G = (V ,E)$ with $|V |>n_\epsilon$ is at most $(\frac{1}{6} + \epsilon) |V |$. \end{theorem}

 As noted in \cite{FominH06}, the bound also holds for graphs of maximum degree at most 3 and a corresponding bisection can be computed in polynomial time.
-Bezrukov et al.~\cite{BezrukovEMPT04} showed a lower bound of $0.082 n$ on the maximum bisection width of cubic graphs.
+Kostochka and Melnikov \cite{KostochkaM93} showed that almost all cubic graphs on $n$ vertices have bisection width at least $n/9.9$.
+To the best of our knowledge, this is the best known lower bound on the bisection width of cubic graphs.

-Let $(L,S,R)$ be a partition of the vertex set of a graph $G=(V,E)$ such that there is no edge in $G$ with one endpoint in $L$ and the other endpoint in $R$.
+Let $(L,S,R)$ be a partition of the vertex set of a graph $G$ such that there is no edge in $G$ with one endpoint in $L$ and the other endpoint in $R$.
 We say that $(L,S,R)$ is a \emph{separation} of $G$, and that $S$ is a \emph{separator} of $G$, \emph{separating} $L$ and $R$ (thought of as Left and Right).
-The previous theorem immediately gives a small ``balanced'' separator, one partitioning the remaining vertices into equal-sized parts.
+The previous theorem immediately gives a small \emph{balanced} separator, one partitioning the remaining vertices into equal-sized parts.
 It is obtained by choosing a vertex cover of the edges in the bisection.

-\begin{lemma} For any $\epsilon > 0$ there is a value $n(\epsilon)$ such that every graph $G=(V,E)$ of maximum degree at most 3, $\card V \geq n(\epsilon)$, has a separation $(L,S,R)$ with $\card S \leq (\frac{1}{6} + \epsilon) |V |$ and $|L|,|R| \le \ceil{ \frac{|V|-|S|}{2} }$.
+\begin{lemma} For any $\epsilon > 0$ there is a value $n_\epsilon$ such that every graph $G=(V,E)$ of maximum degree at most 3, $\card V \geq n_\epsilon$, has a separation $(L,S,R)$ with $\card S \leq (\frac{1}{6} + \epsilon) |V |$ and $|L|,|R| \le \ceil{ \frac{|V|-|S|}{2} }$.
 Moreover, such a separation can be computed in polynomial time. \end{lemma}